raffis/mongodb-query-exporter/README.md

 ```

 ## Cache & Push
-Prometheus is designed to scrape metrics (meaning pull).
+Prometheus is designed to scrape metrics.
 During each scrape the mongodb-query-exporter will evaluate all configured metrics.
 If you have expensive queries there is an option to cache the aggregation result by setting a cache ttl in secconds.
-However it is more effective to **avoid cache** and design good aggregation pipelines or use a different scrape interval or use the **push** mode.
+However it is more effective to **avoid cache** and design good aggregation pipelines.
+In some cases a different scrape interval might also be a solution.
 For individual metrics and/or MongoDB servers older than 3.6 it might still be a good option though.

+A better approach is using push instead a static cache, see bellow.

 Example:
 ```yaml